What is a supplemental health benefit?

 Taxable stipends

+There's no requirement that your employees must use this additional money to purchase healthcare items or services.
 Stipends are becoming increasingly popular in today's work climate because they can improve workplace culture and the employee experience.
-They help employers put the money and choice in the hands of employees, so they can get the perks they want most and reduce their financial strain.
+They help employers put the money and choice in the hands of employees so they can get the perks they want most and reduce their financial strain.

 Conclusion

-Supplemental health coverage can be a valuable addition to a major medical plan.
-It may cover some or all of your employees' out-of-pocket costs or provide coverage for services that aren't covered by your major medical plan, such as dental and vision care.
+A supplemental health insurance plan can be a valuable addition to a major medical plan.
+It may cover some or all of your employees' out-of-pocket costs, while ancillary plans provide coverage for services that aren't covered by your major medical plan, such as vision and dental care.
 But supplemental health insurance can be limited and costly, so it's essential to consider all your options.

 Elizabeth Walker